lucasmgomez/SP500-TimeSeries-Forcasting/Version 3/README.md

  'CPCE',
  'CPCE %Delta'

-All source code found in the SPYForcast.ipynb Google Collab
+All source code found in the SPYForcast.ipynb notebook

 ## Disclaimer